jzbor/marswm/README.md

 # MARSWM

-This is my attempt at implementing a window manager with its own library.
+A rusty successor to [moonwm](https://github.com/jzbor/moonwm) - my attempt at implementing a window manager with its own library.

+*DISCLAIMER: This is still in development.
+The library API as well as the window manager itself might be subject to frequent changes.
+Neither can be considered stable yet.*

 ## The Components